isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-acoustic-guitar-under-300.markdown

 What I love most about this amazing instrument is that its built using state of the art acoustic analysis technology to give you a much louder and powerful sound.
 The 800 series has received a massive improvement to offer better projection.
 Youll appreciate the standard neck of this Yamaha FG800 as its comfortable and smooth.
 The instrument features a solid Sitka spruce at the top, while its back and sides are made using Nato/Okume (eastern mahogany).
 The new scalloped bracing body makes this guitar stand.
 Its headstock is made using sealed die-cast chrome which does an excellent job when playing the guitar.
-These guitars are ideal for beginners, intermediate-level guitarists, or even advanced players.�Related:
+These guitars are ideal for beginners, intermediate-level guitarists, or even advanced players.
+Related:
 [Mics for Recording Acoustic Guitar](https://pestpolicy.com/best-mics-for-recording-acoustic-guitar/) https://www.youtube.com/watch?v=E3cqM9Z0HZQ
 ### [2.
 Breedlove Discovery Concert - #2 Pick](https://www.amazon.com/dp/B00HWIC3JY/?tag=p-policy-20)